sathia27/sathia27.github.com/_posts/2020-02-16-hello-clojure.md

 4. Also written a small cli application in clojure.
 You can find [here](https://gitlab.com/sathia.s/jira).
 5. Also Attended clojure conference in Pune, India.
 (This is my first self sponsored conference, Lol)

-## Below are few things I learned in Clojure till now.
+## These are few things I have learned in Clojure till today.
 1. Code as Data - Concept and philosophy from Clojure
 2. Writing Pure functional, What is side-effects?
 3. Data structures in Clojures